-I believe it is possible to create a global brand whilst maintaining that small business energy but for you it may mean challenging the way you do things.
-Here’s some ideas to get you going.
+I believe it is possible to create a global brand whilst maintaining that small business energy but for you, it may mean challenging the way you do things.
+Here are some ideas to get you going.

 Some would argue that this strategy creates duplication of systems and functionalities that could be streamlined in one big conglomerate, but it definitively helps to retain that small business energy.
 And with more than 250 successful companies within the Virgin group, who can argue that this strategy doesn’t work.